gustavo-it/javascript/readme.md

 ---
 # Section 04 - Arrays
 This section delves into arrays.
 Showing functions like reducer, filter and map, how to perform the combination of these 3 functions and show a little about the foreach as well.

+---
+# Section 05 - Objects and Prototypes
+this section talks about what prototypes are and explains why they are so important in javascript, shows how we create methods right in the prototype.
+In addition to some important fundamentals of classes, such as polymorphism.